 Alzheimer’s Tennessee, Inc. has been asked to gather your thoughts on how the U.S. Government, the private sector, and non-profits can mobilize and best support families facing Alzheimer’s as directed by the National Alzheimer’s Project Act (NAPA).

 We will be gathering your thoughts and ideas online and at events during the month of November, National Alzheimer’s Awareness month.

-We hope you will share your thoughts and ideas about this question:
+Please share your thoughts and ideas about the folllowing question:

 “How can we address issues connected to Alzheimer’s disease when it comes to research, care and services?”